aptech/docs/docs/CR-trimr.rst

 ::

-    //Create a 5x3 matrix of random uniform numbers x = rndu(5,3);
+    // Create a 5x3 matrix of random uniform numbers x = rndu(5,3);

-    //Remove the top 2 rows of x and the bottom row y = trimr(x,2,1);
+    // Remove the top 2 rows of x and the bottom row y = trimr(x,2,1);

 If x is equal to: